On odd colorings of sparse graphs: Introduction

-Cho \etal \cite{Cho2022} proved the conjecture in the following form.
+Cho \etal \cite{MR4533825} proved the conjecture in the following form.

-\begin{theorem}[Cho \etal \cite{Cho2022}] For $c \geq 7$, if $G$ is a graph with $\mad(G) \leq \mad(\mathrm{SK}_{c+1}) = \frac{4c}{c+2}$, then $\chi_{o}(G) \leq c$ unless $G$ contains $\mathrm{SK}_{c+1}$ as a subgraph. \end{theorem}
+\begin{theorem}[Cho \etal \cite{MR4533825}] For $c \geq 7$, if $G$ is a graph with $\mad(G) \leq \mad(\mathrm{SK}_{c+1}) = \frac{4c}{c+2}$, then $\chi_{o}(G) \leq c$ unless $G$ contains $\mathrm{SK}_{c+1}$ as a subgraph. \end{theorem}

-Actually, some graphs containing $\mathrm{SK}_{c+1}$ as a subgraph are also odd $c$-colorable.
-In other words, Cho \etal \cite{Cho2022} did not give a complete characterization of non-odd $c$-colorable graphs with $\mad(G) = \frac{4c}{c+2}$.
+Actually, some graphs that contain $\mathrm{SK}_{c+1}$ as a subgraph are still odd $c$-colorable.
+In other words, Cho \etal \cite{MR4533825} did not provide a complete characterization of non-odd $c$-colorable graphs with $\mad(G) = \frac{4c}{c+2}$.

 Later, Cho \etal \cite{Cho2022a} proved \autoref{Conj:MAD} in terms of proper conflict-free coloring.
-An \emph{proper conflict-free $c$-coloring} (PCF $c$-coloring for short) of a graph is a proper $c$-coloring such that each non-isolated vertex has a color appearing exactly once in its neighborhood.
+A \emph{proper conflict-free $c$-coloring} (abbreviated as PCF $c$-coloring) of a graph is a proper $c$-coloring such that each non-isolated vertex has a color appearing precisely once within its neighborhood.
 A graph is \emph{PCF $c$-colorable} if it has a PCF $c$-coloring.
-The \emph{PCF chromatic number} of a graph $G$, denoted by $\chi_{\mathrm{pcf}}(G)$, is the minimum integer $c$ such that $G$ has a PCF $c$-coloring.
-Since every PCF $c$-coloring is an odd $c$-coloring, it is straightforward that $\chi_{o}(G) \leq \chi_{\mathrm{pcf}}(G)$.
-Fabrici et. al\, \cite{MR4493821} proved that every planar graph is PCF $8$-colorable.
+The \emph{PCF chromatic number} of a graph $G$, denoted by $\chi_{\mathrm{pcf}}(G)$, is the minimum integer $c$ such that $G$ admits a PCF $c$-coloring.
+Since every PCF $c$-coloring is also an odd $c$-coloring, it is straightforward that $\chi_{o}(G) \leq \chi_{\mathrm{pcf}}(G)$.
+Fabrici \etal \cite{MR4493821} proved that every planar graph is PCF $8$-colorable.
 Caro \etal \cite{MR4499342} gave some results weaker than the following \autoref{PCF-MAD-Cho}.

 \begin{theorem}[Cho \etal \cite{Cho2022a}] For $c \geq 5$, if $G$ is a graph with $\mad(G) \leq \mad(\mathrm{SK}_{c+1}) = \frac{4c}{c+2}$, then $\chi_{\mathrm{pcf}}(G) \leq c$ unless $G$ contains $\mathrm{SK}_{c+1}$ as a subgraph. \end{theorem}